ANOS-Initiative/ANOS-Specifications/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of [REDACTED] behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
+Instances of misconduct may be reported by contacting the project team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution